Dynatrace/dynatrace-otel-collector/internal/data-ingest-cli/README.md

 **Note:**

 Sending data to Jaeger or Netflow receiver is not supported in this CLI tool.
-For more information about the reasoning for this and setting up a debug environmant for these receivers, please see [jaeger](./commands/jaeger/README.md) and [netflow](./commands/netflow/README.md) documentation.
+For more information about the reasoning for this and setting up a debug environment for these receivers, please see [jaeger](./commands/jaeger/README.md) and [netflow](./commands/netflow/README.md) documentation.

 ## Building